 Yes.
 Regardless of your credit union’s decision to close a branch, convert to drive-thru only services, or offer services through online and mobile platforms due to the challenges associated with COVID-19, deposits with a federally insured credit union continue to be protected up to at least $250,000 per depositor by the Share Insurance Fund (opens new window).Close and return to top

-The IRS’s Economic Impact Payments Information Center (opens new window) provides answers to questions about eligibility, payment amounts, how to avoid scams related to economic payments and COVID-19, and more.
+The IRS’s Economic Impact Payments page (opens new window) provides answers to questions about eligibility, payment amounts, how to avoid scams related to economic payments and COVID-19, and more.

 Am I eligible for a stimulus check/economic impact payment?

 When will I receive my stimulus check?